andlo/mycroft-skills-list-gitbook/skills/magic-mirror-voice-control-skill.dmwilsonkc.md

 ---
-description: 'Give voice commands to Mycroft to control a MagicMirror'
+description: Give voice commands to Mycroft to control a MagicMirror
 ---

 ### _magic-mirror-voice-control-skill.dmwilsonkc_